- Mission & History

 Stephanie Holmes is currently the Assistant Principal of Special Education at Research and Service High School in Brooklyn, NY.
 We are a transfer high school, which supports students who might be overage and under-credited get back on track for graduation and ultimately help them to prepare for a post-secondary path.
 Our students have had an interruption in school at some point due to physical, social and/or emotional issues and that’s what I intend to research during this Doctoral Program in order to find ways to support the mental health and social emotional well being of our students.

 Alexandra Krayets is a bilingual speech-language pathologist, working as a Supervisor of Speech Improvement in the New York Department of Education.
-As a Doctoral student at Sage, she is committed to enhancing current educational and leadership practices.
+As a Doctoral student at Russell Sage College, she is committed to enhancing current educational and leadership practices.
 Her goal is to support our students in reaching their best potential.”

 Hazel-Ann Lewis is currently an administrator in the NYC Department of Education working in District 27 in Queens.
 Ms. Lewis migrated from Trinidad and Tobago, where she attended the University of the West Indies and received a Bachelor of Arts degree in Literature.
 After securing her Master of Science in Educational Technology, Ms. Lewis received her certification in administration through CITE and New Leaders for New Schools.
 Ms. Lewis’ is pursuing doctoral studies in Educational Administration and plans on researching the effectiveness of blended learning in early childhood literacy.